GamerCristi11/etu/README.md

 - Game Maker

 ## Notes:
-- Prototype created for the Ember Game Jam 2026
 - This game may get updates in the future
 - Also, my first game :)